“We are building this clubhouse beyond our immediate requirement but with an eye to the future”

 Montclair Highlands fronts out overlooking the bay and beyond.

-“The wonderful panorama afforded from the “Top of the World” is available to you all today – to be framed permanently by the windows of the home you will build” C P Murdock Vice President of the Realty Syndicate – Oakland Tribune May 31, 1925.
+“The beautiful panorama afforded from the “Top of the World” is available to you all today – to be framed permanently by the windows of the home, you will build” C P Murdock Vice President of the Realty Syndicate – Oakland Tribune May 31, 1925.